 After working in the hotel industry for eight years, Shy started to feel rather disenchanted with her job.
 One day, she started looking through the wanted ads in the Sunday paper and saw an opening for a veterinary receptionist position.
-The thought of working around animals sounded like a welcome change from the challenges of hotel management!
+The thought of working with animals sounded like a welcome change from the challenges of hotel management!

 Around the clinic, Shy wears many hats: she serves as a greeter, a pet handler, an educator, a bookkeeper, and even a lab assistant.
-She’s especially passionate about client education, and loves to help a pet owner understand their companion’s needs.
+She’s especially passionate about client education and loves to help a pet owner understand their companion’s needs.

 Shy and her husband, Seth, have three comical terrier mixes: Xena, Ralphy, and Hercules.
 When she isn’t spending time with them, Shy enjoys photography and finds a true sense of comfort when holding a camera.

-Zaneta is originally from the Czech republic where she grew up on a ranch that had many farm animals.
+Zaneta is originally from the Czech Republic where she grew up on a ranch that had many farm animals.
 She learned to milk a cow when she was only five years old.
 She came to the United States as an exchange student in 2000.

 She has been studying to be an RVT (Registered Veterinary Technician) at Pierce College and has volunteered at Spunky’s Ranch and for the Hope Foundation, which cares for the pets of homeless people.